-Hi, I’m Syama, CEO of Scaling Retail, and today I want to chat with you about how to raise your prices.
-Now, many of you brands out there, you’ve launched your businesses and came in at maybe a lower price point because you wanted to be competitive, and now you’ve had maybe a couple selling cycles and you’re really ready to up your game.
-Let’s talk about how to do that.
+For many of you brands out there, you’ve launched your businesses and came in at maybe a lower price point because you wanted to be competitive, and now you’ve had maybe a couple selling cycles, and you’re really ready to up your game.
+How do you do that?

-So how do you go about this process without saying adiós to some of your existing customers and then, you know, welcoming a whole new set in with a whole new set of marketing initiatives?
-This is how I would do it.
-First of all, I would really figure out what are the bells and whistles and what are the things that I’m going to be selling that I need to be highlighting in order to warrant a higher price point?
-Do I… am I going to be highlighting things like the technical makeup, the artisanal quality of it?
-You know, what exactly are the benefits and features, and can I communicate and highlight those benefits and features to my existin customer base so that they come with me on this journey of being able to produce and create high quality products for them while getting paid the amount that that product actually needs to be paid for?
-So that’s the first thing.
-That can take place either from surveys, it can take place between a small focus group, getting on the phone, talking to a couple of your existing customers and finding out, were they actually willing to pay a higher price point if they knew all of the work and all the bells and whistles that you’re currently telling them about?
+I would really figure out what are the things that I’m going to be selling, that I need to be highlighting in order to warrant a higher price point.
+Can I communicate and highlight those benefits and features to my existing customer base, so that they stay with me while producing high quality products for them?
+While getting paid the amount that the product actually needs to sell for?
+That can take place from surveys, it can take place with a small focus group, getting on the phone, even talking to a couple of your existing customers and finding out if they were actually willing to pay a higher price, if they knew all about the bells and whistles that you’re currently telling them about?